The Lavatories Are Now Available

 In September, 2011, Boeing announced a number of the passenger improvements on board their 787 Dreamliner, as All Nippon Airways planned to start passenger operation of the new jet in October.
 These included larger windows, decreased pressure but increased humidity in the cabin air, and bidets with button control of various spray options.

-caused by toilet problems
+incidents caused by

 The Aviation Herald maintains a searchable database of aviation incidents.
 These include flights cancelled, delayed, or diverted en route due to problems with the lavatories.
 Use the button at right to search for recent ones!